smit48-ai/OnlineChessPortal/Readme.md

-# Project Title
+# Online Chess Portal

-Online Chess Portal
+A portal for chess players to play with other users in realtime

 ## Table of Contents